Session 2 - Module A: Advanced LangChain Patterns¶

 Validation score extraction uses regex pattern matching to identify numerical scores.
 The pattern captures digits with optional "/10" suffix, while fallback value ensures robust operation when scores are absent.

-"""Chain that executes different logic based on input conditions"""
+"""Chain that executes different data processing logic based on input conditions"""

 llm: Any